Portland City Commissioner Jo Ann Hardesty wants to adopt what could be the most far-reaching ban on facial recognition technology in the country.

 Smart City PDX said it believes facial recognition technology is not currently used by any Portland agency, including Portland Police.
 At least one commercial use of the technology was exposed by Portland’s NBC affiliate KGW, which reported in June that a convenience store used facial recognition technology to prevent alleged thieves from entering the store.
 Near Portland in Washington County, the Sheriff’s Office became the first law enforcement agency in the U.S. to use Amazon’s Rekognition software to identify crime suspects.

 Local group PDX Privacy supports a facial recognition ban, said co-organizer Chris Bushick.
-His group wants the city to address all biometric identification and surveillance technologies, including the collection of images in public areas by private cameras.
+Her group wants the city to address all biometric identification and surveillance technologies, including the collection of images in public areas by private cameras.

 “Gait recognition and iris scans, for instance, also have potential for abuse by companies and government entities,” she said.
 “We want to encourage the city to craft policies and regulations that broadly address biometric technologies — those currently available and those as-yet-unimagined.”